-Endgrain: Diffuse-porous; medium pores in no specific arrangement; solitary and radial multiples of 2-3; tyloses occasionally present; growth rings distinct due to increased pore frequency in earlywood zone; largest rays may be just visible without lens; parenchyma vasicentric to aliform (winged).
+Endgrain: Diffuse-porous; very large pores in no specific arrangement, very few to few; solitary and radial multiples of 2-3; tyloses occasionally present; growth rings distinct due to increased pore frequency in earlywood zone; narrow to medium rays may be just visible without lens, spacing normal; parenchyma vasicentric and winged.

 Rot Resistance: No data available.